wjoverink/UdaciCards/README.md

 * [Redux Thunk](https://github.com/gaearon/redux-thunk)

 ## TESTING
-* App is tested on an Andriod Emulator
+* App was tested on an Andriod Emulator, because of circumstances the last commits are tested on ios-expo

 ## License
 Readable is released under the [MIT License](https://opensource.org/licenses/MIT).